 Watch the Youtube clip that explains Obamacare in the USA

 Read the handout on types of government health care systems and discuss which type of health care system the USA follows.

 Students should prepare at least 2 detailed plans for the following questions.
 Use the planning sheets to support the task

 - Compare the work of the FAO and the WFP in alleviating hunger (6)

 - Discuss the relative importance of different stakeholders in influencing diets (10)

-- Explain the role of one international organisation in its efforts to combat disease (6)
+- Explain the role of one international organization in its efforts to combat disease (6)

 - Discuss the role of governments in terms of improving diets (10)